Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Authenticator/README.md

 ## Behavior:

-The Authenticator view modifier will display an alert or a full screen modal view to prompt the user for credentials.
+The Authenticator view modifier will display an alert prompting the user for credentials.
+If credentials are persisted to the keychain, the Authenticator will use those instead of requiring the user to reenter credentials.

 ## Usage

-### Basic usage for displaying a `PopupView`.
+### Basic usage for displaying the `Authenticator`.

 This would typically go in your application's `App` struct.